How Is AI Changing CRM?

 Prominent CRM players such as Salesforce and Microsoft are investing heavily in AI capabilities as a result.
 Third-party partner solutions such as Cien are going even further by building out smart AI solutions that use machine learning for understanding the human element of the sales process and not just missed opportunities.

-Artificial Intelligence is changing CRM in four different ways:
+Artificial Intelligence is changing CRM in four major ways:

 1. Saving Time